opus1993/pubrepo/content/post/2021-04-02-data-evangelist-part-6/index.md

 projects: []
 ---

 Vicki Boykis' post ["The ghosts in the data"](http://veekaybee.github.io/2021/03/26/data-ghosts/) on explicit versus implicit knowledge resonated with me this week.
 In the business, oftentimes we really only have a sense of what is know-able by engaging one another.
-Elsewhere, Mark Palmer [blogged](https://techno-sapien.com/blog/cassie-data-science-teams) this week on a progression of data science roles.
+Elsewhere, Mark Palmer [blogged](https://techno-sapien.com/blog/cassie-data-science-teams) on a progression of data science roles.
 In the two days since I posted a reference to it on the Yammer, it has reached 14 clicks.
-James Le's [blog post on DataOps](https://jameskle.com/writes/dataops-unleashed2021) has 29.
+James Le's [blog post on DataOps](https://jameskle.com/writes/dataops-unleashed2021) has 29 clicks.

 We are all so busy.
 Sometimes even too busy, and we miss the big opportunities.
-This brief post will cover
+Respecting the value of everyone's time, this brief post will cover

 -   Networked Thought,
 -   High Performance Time Series Forecasting,